Mystic Rectangle in Composite Chart: The Relationship's Supported Tension

 Check whether the composite Ascendant or Midheaven sits near any of the rectangle's points.
 Angular involvement amplifies the pattern; the relationship's outward identity (composite ASC) or public form (composite MC) carries the rectangle's signature directly.
 Couples with an angular composite rectangle often have a visible couple identity that feels significant to themselves and to others.

-A composite ASC inside the rectangle means the relationship's first impression on the world reflects the pattern: intense but workable, friction-positive, structurally resilient.
-A composite MC inside the rectangle means the relationship's public role or purpose reflects it.
-Both angular involvements correlate with couples whose relationship is visibly part of how they are known, rather than a private arrangement.
+A composite ASC inside the rectangle may make the relationship's first impression reflect the pattern: intense but workable, friction-positive, structurally resilient.
+A composite MC inside the rectangle may make the relationship's public role or purpose reflect it.
+Both angular involvements can make the pattern more visible, but visibility is not the same as relationship health.

 What belongs to the relationship vs to the individuals